Yoshii64/PC-optimizations/docs/post install optimizations.md

 we are going to disable more telemetry to save resources and increase privacy

-open CMD as admin if you havent already ad enter the following commands in
+open CMD as admin if you havent already. enter the following commands in

 `setx DOTNET_CLI_TELEMETRY_OPTOUT 1` to disable .NET telemetry